LeishMarrero/kickstarter-analysis/README.md

 ## Overview of Project

 ### Purpose
 Louise wanted to start a crowdfunding campaign to help fund her play, *Fever*.
 She estimated a budget of over $10,000 and was uncertain about embarking in her first fundraising campaign.
-Statistics were analyzed for kickstarters in the plays and theater categories and found that there were more campaigns that were successful.
+Statistics were analyzed for kickstarters in the plays and theater categories and found that there was a bigger rate of successful campaigns.
 After the analysis was conducted, Louise started her campaign and came close to her fundraising goal.
-Now, she wants us to analyze how different campaigns performed in relation to their launch dates and their funding goals.
+Now, she wants an analysis of how different campaigns performed in relation to their launch dates and their funding goals.
 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date